Distortion of Interference Fringes and the Resulting Vortex Production of Merging Bose-Einstein Condensates: General Features in the parameter space

 \section{General Features in the parameter space}

-To explore the interference properties and characterize the spontaneous formation of vortices over the parameter space, we have performed a comprehensive set of numerical simulations to obtain Fig.\ref{Chap3_Fig4}.
-Each data point in Fig.\ref{Chap3_Fig4} (a) and (b) is derived from a set of at least 12 dynamic calculations.
+To explore the interference properties and characterize the spontaneous formation of vortices over the parameter space, we have performed a comprehensive set of numerical simulations to obtain Fig.\ref{Fig8}.
+Each data point in Fig.\ref{Fig8} (a) and (b) is derived from a set of at least 12 dynamic calculations.
 We identify the three types of process through their interference characteristics.
 In an expansion process, the interference fringes are time-dependent and uniform.
 In the colliding process, the fringes are static and uniform while the clouds are fully overlapping.
 The interference pattern in a merging process is time-dependent and nonuniform.

-Fig.\ref{Chap3_Fig4} (a) demonstrates that starting in the freely expanding regime, moving to higher initial densities or smaller initial separations will produce the more general merging behavior.
+Fig.\ref{Fig8} (a) demonstrates that starting in the freely expanding regime, moving to higher initial densities or smaller initial separations will produce the more general merging behavior.
 This is exhibited by a loss of homogeneity in the fringe spacing and, in turn, fringe curvature.
-The upwards curve of the boundary between expanding and merging behavior is similar to that for the boundary between colliding and merging behavior shown in (Fig.\ref{Chap3_Fig4} (b)).
-The rigorous explanation of this trend might be derived from the quantitative analysis of the effect of nonlinear interaction on the fringe spacing, which is beyond the range of this paper.
+The upwards curve of the boundary between expanding and merging behavior is similar to that for the boundary between colliding and merging behavior shown in (Fig.\ref{Fig8} (b)).

+Based on the analysis of the dynamics over a large portion of the parameter space, Fig.\ref{Fig8} (c) summarizes the formation of vortices in merging BECs.
+Above a critical initial density, $n_c$, vortices will form during the second overlap of the two clouds within a definite range of initial c.m. velocities.
+If the velocity is too low then damping of the motion during the first overlap effectively arrests the dynamics.
+The low velocity leads to a large fringe spacing so that, even towards the edges of the cloud, the curvature is never sufficient to cause a net circulation.